Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV

 The yields of these two control samples are determined from a fit to the di-muon invariant mass distributions, using an exponential function.
-The heavy flavour background is concentrated at low mass (${50<M_{\mu\mu}<70\gevcc}$), so to obtain a larger sample and a more stable fit, the background yield is determined in the region ${50<M_{\mu\mu}<110\gevcc}$.
-The extrapolation corrects for the efficiency of the vertex quality and isolation requirements.
+From the fitting results in Appendix~\ref{app:hf}, it can be observed that statistical uncertainty is the primary source of uncertainty in this estimation.
+The heavy-flavour background is concentrated at low mass (${50<M_{\mu\mu}<70\gevcc}$), so to obtain a larger sample and a more stable fit, the background yield is determined in the region ${50<M_{\mu\mu}<110\gevcc}$.
+The estimated background yield is corrected for the efficiency of vertex and isolation selections, and extrapolated to the signal region ($60<M_{\mu\mu}<120\gevcc$).
 The efficiency of the muon isolation (vertex quality) selection is calculated separately by applying the muon isolation requirement (vertex quality requirement) to the first (second) control sample.
-The estimated background contributions for these two subsamples are consistent, and the average value is taken as the background contribution from the heavy flavour decay process, which is determined to be $(1.98\pm1.56)$\% for the selected \Zmm sample.
+The background contributions estimated using these two independent samples are consistent, and the average value is taken as the background contribution from the heavy flavour decay process, which is determined to be $(2.0\pm1.6) \times 10^{-2}$ for the selected \Zmm sample.